Guide to Essay Structuring

 An introduction generally consists of the following elements:

-- Background information (context) – provides the reader with a sense of the general history and background surrounding your topic.
+• Background information – provides the reader with a sense of the general history and background surrounding your topic.
 This is especially important if your topic is new or unfamiliar to your audience.
-By providing context, you allow your reader to understand better and appreciate your claim.
+By providing this background, you allow your reader to better understand and appreciate your claim.

-- Thesis statement – your essay’s main idea that helps keep your writing on track.
-Without a thesis statement, your essay may lack focus and direction, which is often the most important part of your introduction.
+• Thesis statement – your essay’s main idea that helps keep your writing on track.
+Without a thesis statement, your essay may lack focus and direction.
+The central argument is often the most important sentence in your introduction.

 Body Paragraphs

-The body paragraphs in an essay are where you will present your main points and proof in support of your thesis statement.
-The number of these paragraphs will vary depending on the type of academic essay you are writing, but there are generally three or four central points that you will want to make.
-In a body paragraph, you will generally do the following:
+The main paragraphs in an essay are where you present your central points and proof in support of your thesis statement.
+The number of paragraphs will vary depending on the type of academic essay you are writing, but there are generally three or four central points to make.
+In each paragraph, you will generally do the following:

 Based on these points, each body paragraph usually follows the general structure below:

-- Topic sentence – indicates in a general way what idea the paragraph will deal with.
+• Topic sentence – indicates in a general way what idea the paragraph will deal with.
 It is usually the first concise sentence of a paragraph.
-Remember, one paragraph – one idea.
+Remember: one paragraph, one idea.
+(University of Wisconsin)

-- Evidence – the second element of a strong body paragraph.
+• Evidence – the second element of a strong body paragraph.
 To make your argument convincing, you’ll need to present information, facts, and data that support your claims.
-These can come in the form of statistics, expert testimony, or first-hand accounts.
-Be sure to include specific information that helps the audience understand the significance of your justification.
+These can come in the form of statistics, research data, expert testimony, or first-hand accounts.
+Be sure to include specific research findings that help the audience understand the significance of your justification.

 Conclusion